 - Click "Create a new download"

-- Select the saved search you want to download (you can also create a download from the search page by clicking on the saved-search from the "Saved Searches" list in the search information panel)
+- Select the saved search you want to download (you can also create a download from the search page by accessing the “Saved Searches” list and selecting “Download” from the drop-down menu of the corresponding search.)